joaoafigueira/products-to-json/README.md

 # Virtual Store

-A REST API for managing an online store.
+A RESTful API for managing an online store.

 ## Prerequisites